ckadluba/Bumpy/README.md

 A simple ASP.Net Core WebAPI application running in a Docker container.

 ## To do
+* Make Docker login secure (see warning output of command)
 * Push image to docker.io registry too
-* Create a release which deploys to ACS or AKS
+* Create a release which deploys to ACS
+* Deploy on AKS
+* Create another Docker container and use Helm to deploy
 * Read data from Azure SQL or Cosmos DB
 * Use Azure Service Bus